SymfonyCasts/lemon-squeezy/sfcasts/js-events-security.md

 But don't worry!
 We have some solutions!
 We *could* use the customer sync via the JavaScript events *only* in dev mode.
-This means it won't work on *production*, but it *will* work locally, and real users will only be synced via webhooks with a signed signature on production.
+This means it won't work on *production*, but it *will* work locally. *Real* users would only be synced via webhooks with a signed signature on production.
+I think we can do better though!

+Remember back when we were setting up the webhook consumer?
+We couldn't access the current user there, so we added the user ID as custom checkout data that we could then access from the webhook payload.
+This custom data is *also* made available in the "Checkout.Success" event data!

-*Alternatively*, we can add extra checks to the `handleCheckout()` action to, for example, verify if the current user ID corresponds to the user ID set in the custom data of the LemonSqueezy event.
-Let's explore *this* option and see how we can *prevent* people from overriding customer IDs with corrupted data.
+So, we can send that user ID to our `handleCheckout()` action and verify that the current user ID matches the custom data user ID.

 ## Adding Extra Checks to Prevent Data Overriding